madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 10th of May, 2019

+  - _Otto_ by Woodkid
+  - _Einstein On the Beach: Knee Play 5_ by The Philip Glass Ensemble.
+    Here's weird for you.
+This is from the only opera I want to see.

 ### 8th of May, 2019

   - I saw _Cloud Atlas_ maybe four times (twice in the cinema for good measure)